Friday, March 27, 2009

 Viva Mexico, Cuppage Terrace

-Honestly, I don't really know much about real Mexican food and there's probably much more to it than meets the usual Tex Mex stuff locally.
-The eggplant starter for example could have been something that's served in any other Mediterranean restaurant I wouldn't have known any better.
-In fact, this particular item definitely felt like something I could have had from someplace like the Original Sin.
-Oven baked and stuffed with spinach and cheese, the semi crunchy texture retained enough flavor not to be overwhelmed by the tomato based sauces.
+I don't really know much about real Mexican food and I'm sure much more to it than the usual Tex Mex stuff locally.
+This eggplant starter for example.
+Could have been served in any other Mediterranean restaurant I wouldn't have known any better.
+Looked like something I could have had from someplace like the Original Sin.
+Oven baked and stuffed with spinach and cheese with semi crunchy texture, the eggplant retained enough taste that wasn't overwhelmed by the tomato based sauces.
 Did I mention that it was a rather generous portion as well?
+The hunk of meat in the first picture on top was a beef filet stuffed with something call Cuitlacoche mushrooms in the centre.
+This could have been a Mexican steak of sorts.
+I'm pretty sure the cut was a tenderloin.
+Tasted quite good with a nicely charred exterior and salty nutty flavour from those bits of mushrooms inside.
+Don't know much about the special sauce which the menu described, but it might have been the milky stuff over the top which tasted like it has been made with goat's cheese.
+There're also some very sweet caramelized onions served on the side.

 2 comments: